NikkoCC/Neuromorphic-Research-Resources/Resources.md

 # Electrical Engineering

-- Memristors are a type of electronic engineering.
-It's not used in the doc (yet) but I believe a basic background on circuitry helps recognize the memristor and neuromorphic system as a brand new and fundamentally different technology relative to processors of current computers.
+- Memristors are an electrical component like transistors, capacitors, resistors, etc. CMOS is primarily composed of the latter things while memristors are best served in neuromorphic chips dedicated to simulating leaky fire and forget artifical neurons.

 https://www.britannica.com/technology/transistor